gbrayut/cloud-examples/gke-ai-infgw/README.md

 kubectl describe httproute -n gemma bbr-gemma3-1b
 ```

-The response should include an **x-infgw-selected: bbr-gemma3-1b** or **bbr-gemma3-4b** header indicataing which HTTPRoute was used.
-If you get a **"fault filter abort"** error that usually means the ALB can't find a matching HTTPRoute or those routes have not fully propagated yet.
+The response should include an **x-infgw-selected: bbr-gemma3-1b** or **bbr-gemma3-4b** header indicating which HTTPRoute was used.
+If you get a **"fault filter abort"** error that tipically means the ALB can't find a matching HTTPRoute or those routes have not fully propagated yet.
 Double check your hostnames, parentRefs, and resource manifests along with the [Gateways](https://console.cloud.google.com/kubernetes/gateways) section of Google Cloud Console for more details.

-If you see a this error it usually means something is wrong with the HTTPRoute:
+If you see this error it usually means something is wrong with the HTTPRoute:
 > {"object":"error","message":"[{'type': 'missing', 'loc': ('body',), 'msg': 'Field required', 'input': None}]","type":"BadRequestError","param":null,"code":400}

 # GKE Inference Gateway with BBR and EPP